 As a photographer, I work to share the hope, the struggles, the dignity and the humanity of those I meet across the globe.
 In the best cases, I am afforded the opportunity to sit down with those most likely to be in front of the camera lens—not behind the lens creating the images that move us– and teach them the basic photography and visual literacy skills needed to construct their own piece of the narrative.
 Postmodern anthropologists tried their hardest to climb inside the perspective of those they wished to study to see the world through their eyes; as a development practitioner grounded in anthropology, participatory photography is one of my favorite tools.

 Until my participatory photography workshop happens (next week?
 The week after?), here I remain.
-And the best way to corner a Community Education Worker in her own village is to come along on these household visits as MVP-Mbola gets a handle on who exactly needs social supports the most.
+And the best way to spend time with a Community Education Worker in her own village is to come along on these household visits as MVP-Mbola gets a handle on who exactly needs social supports the most.
 So the images that follow are NOT fully representative of the reality faced by all Tanzanians.
-However, it is the heartbreaking reality of many whom the government and NGOs have failed and continue to fail.
+However, they do capture moments in the heartbreaking reality of many whom the government and NGOs have failed and continue to fail.
+Informed permission from subjects and guardians was negotiated in each image.
 It is my sincere hope that the documentation of this reality helps trigger a shift for the most vulnerable members of this region.

 Apologies for the radio silence, my friends.
 There have been some wonderful HR decisions made recently in light of emerging concerns in the Education Sector that are best left off-line.
 MVP Mbola has taken actions that reassure the reader (and writer) of their dedication to the children of the village cluster and their educational future.
 With that, we’re back in business!